- The South Carolina lakes offer a huge variety of fish, especially bass, crappie, catfish, and sunfish.

 8. Lake Wylie

 Picnic places, boat launches, fishing piers, yacht clubs, and even golf courses are everywhere along the lake’s 325-mile (523-kilometer) shoreline.
-Water sports team tournaments, live music festivals, fireworks exhibitions, and beer festivals are just a few of the annual events held in the Lake Wylie area.
-If you’re lucky, you might be able to schedule your vacation to the lake around one of these entertaining events.
+Team tournaments for water sports, live music festivals, fireworks exhibitions, and beer festivals are just a few of the annual events held in the Lake Wylie area.
+If you’re lucky, you might be able to schedule your lake vacation around one of these entertaining events.

 7. Lake Wateree